google/applied-computing-series/ac1/_sources/manipulating_data/joining_data.rst

 Another benefit to using *VLOOKUP* is that, if the price changes, you can update the prices tab and the subtotal will automatically be recalculated.

+.. mchoice:: cheaper_apples

-Question: If apples are on sale for 39 cents each, what would the new subtotal be?
+   If apples are on sale for 39 cents each, what would the new subtotal be?

+   - $37.75

+     + Correct: The total is $37.75.

+   - $15.77

+     - Incorrect: Change the price of apples in the Prices sheet.

+   - $32.64

+     - Incorrect: Change the price of apples in the Prices sheet.

+   - $25.22

+     - Incorrect: Change the price of apples in the Prices sheet.

 Example: Death Rate by State
 ----------------------------